voicifydevs/voicify-js-cms-sdk/README.md

 Currently, you'll need to authenticate an API user against your Voicify organization to get an Access token to start making requests against the API.

-To do this, you can create a new `AuthenticationApi` client and then send a request to authenticate your API account:a
+To do this, you can create a new `AuthenticationApi` client and then send a request to authenticate your API account:

 ```typeScript
 var authClient = new AuthenticationApi({basePath: "https://cms.voicify.com"});